Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Human_Practices.md

 As a result, we contacted and held a meeting with Dr Richard Hastings, the Healthcare Regulatory and Technical Manager at [Mirius](https://www.mirius.com/), a company producing disinfectants and other cleaning solutions.

+{{< centeredImage
+        src="/assets/content/human_practices/Richard_Hastings_meeting.png"
+        alt="A photo of our meeting with Richard Hastings" caption="A photo of our meeting with Richard Hastings" >}}

 Following this discussion, we decided that a swab-based approach would be preferred over a spray-based one.
 The main reason was that the concentration of our product, when sprayed onto a large surface, would be unknown and would vary widely.
 This would lead to varying and unreliable